 - Plus time for your individual questions.

 Tom Oliver is an “insider” to the college admissions process having spent 25 years in Admissions work for several schools – SMU, Southwestern, TCU and Trinity.
 He is currently Vice President for Enrollment Services at Texas Lutheran University.
-His workshop is offered free of charge as a service to our partner congregations.

 This workshop is offered by the Center for Servant Leadership at Texas Lutheran University (Pastor Stanley J. Meyer, Director of Church Relations) as a service to congregations.
 There is no registration fee.
 The workshop is open to all.
 Walk-ins are welcome.
 To guarantee a space, however, you may sign up in advance by contacting the Center for Servant Leadership at email@example.com or 830-372-8160.